CAIRNepal/academic-cv-template/README.md

 ## Usage

+### Using in Overleaf (Recommended)

+1. **Download the template** as a ZIP file from the repository
+2. **Create a new project** in Overleaf:
+   - Click "New Project" → "Upload Project"
+   - Select the ZIP file you downloaded
+   - Click "Upload"
+3. **Compile** the document:
+   - Overleaf will automatically compile when you upload
+   - If needed, manually compile by clicking "Recompile"
+   - For bibliography, ensure the compiler is set to "pdfLaTeX" and run Biber if needed
+4. **Edit your content** directly in Overleaf's editor

+### Using Locally

 1. **Clone or download** this template

 2. **Replace placeholder content** in all `.tex` files with your own information: